adityasipani/Altiushub-Taskrabbit/README.md

-# Frontend built using react,fetching data frm axios api
+# Frontend built using react,fetching data from axios api

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).